 “It is done.”
 Nathaniel quietly murmured, as he lay on the desks, the pool of blood larger and now pouring off the desk and onto the floor.

-He turned his head to the young woman in the other classroom, and here he points at Emily, holding up one finger, the index finger, then four fingers, then three fingers.
+He turned his head to the young woman in the other classroom, and here he pointed at Emily, holding up one finger, the index finger, then four fingers, then three fingers.
 As he held up each series of fingers, the injured student mouthed the words I L-O-V-E Y-O-U as he completed them, and at the end he whispered her name.
-After he was finished, he met the silent look of her astonishment with a nod, and the look of horror on her face as he saw her break down and began to bawl her eyes out.
-Nathaniel lay back and closed his eyes, his hand falling abruptly limp as he died before their very eyes.
+After he was finished, he met the silent look of her astonishment with a nod.
+She had a look of horror on her face, and she began sobbing uncontrollably.
+Nathaniel lay back and closed his eyes, his hand falling abruptly limp as he embraced Death.

 There is a loud gasp by the students around him as they shook their heads.
 They were still stunned that what had transpired here this morning.
 They are stunned that their classmate is injured like this and in this manner.
 How he got to class is a mystery, with injuries like that and not told the staff anything of who had done the deed to him.
 They are stunned that he had yelled out his defiance, and died before their eyes.